MicrosoftDocs/memdocs/memdocs/configmgr/core/plan-design/diagnostics/levels-of-diagnostic-usage-data-collection-1710.md

 - **Cloud services:**

-  - Azure Active Directory discovery statistics
+  - Microsoft Entra discovery statistics

   - Configuration and usage statistics of Cloud Management Gateway, including counts of regions and environments, and authentication/authorization statistics

-  - Count of Azure Active Directory applications and services connected to Configuration Manager
+  - Count of Microsoft Entra applications and services connected to Configuration Manager

-  - Count of clients joined to Azure Active Directory Services
+  - Count of clients joined to Microsoft Entra services

   - Count of collections synced to Azure Log Analytics